YCPRadioTelescope/YCAS-Sensor-Network-Testing-Suite/README.md

-# Radio Telescope Embedded Systems Test
+# Radio Telescope Embedded System Test
-I will write more in here soon.
+The objective of this program is to test the York County Astronomical Society Radio Telescope's Sensor Network.
+This program has the ability to determine reliability of data transmission, as well as display the data being received.